Understanding Amazon’s Vendor Central Platform Can Make Seller Central a Breeze

-Amazon’s customers probably won’t have any idea, what type of seller account has started the process.
+Amazon’s customers probably won’t know what type of seller account was behind their purchase.
 They’re just shopping for a product.
 Still, the biggest difference between Vendor Central and Seller Central is the simple question of who will be selling those products.

-With Seller Central, you (probably using the Amazon Fulfillment Center) are selling directly to Amazon shoppers.
+With Seller Central, you (probably using the Fulfillment by Amazon method), are selling directly to Amazon shoppers.
 As a brand owner or smaller vendor, it offers flexibility to manage the selling yourself.
-That includes everything from the inventory level, to the final retail price.
+That includes everything from your inventory levels, to the final retail price.

 When an individual seller uses Vendor Central to sell on the marketplace, it’s Amazon that buys (often in larger “bulk” quantities) and resells your products to their customers.

 Now, Amazon’s Vendor and Seller Central are Getting Closer